fuzzylogicxx/fuzzylogic/posts/async-await.md

 The `async` function declaration defines an _asynchronous function_ i.e. a function whose processes can operate independently of other processes and can respond at its own convenience.

 `async` functions always returns a promise.
-Regardless of what it looks like it is returning, rest assured that this will be implicitly wrapped in a resolved promise.
+So regardless of what it might appear to be returning, rest assured this this return value will be implicitly wrapped in a resolved promise.

 ## The `await` keyword